secwexen/aapp-mart/docs/legal/terms-of-service.md

 # Terms of Service

-These Terms govern your use of AAPP-MART, an open-source system.
+These Terms govern your use of AAPP-MART, a system.
 By using it, you agree to the conditions below.

 ## 1. Acceptance of Terms